It’s not secret anymore, folks. Meditation, or what it “seems” to be amongst the masses, is being adopted by lots and lots of people by the day.

 The human mind and the way it digests information is so complex that simplicity itself is barely noticeable, and even if noticed for a glimpse, not a very deep or significant one.

 The irony is that meditation is about knowing simplicity directly, which seems like something we might have to go out of our way for, because it barely seems to be here.

 So then meditation gets turned into this thing that needs to be “done.”
 Put it on the to do list.
-The errands.

 Meditation then turns into an action, a doing, and then it has yet again, turned into a striving.